 's castle of Neuschwanstein.

-assume2 with some certainty that, in the main, it closely followed Wolfram.
-Also that many motives, which
+may assume2 with some certainty that, in the main, it closely followed Wolfram.
+Also that many motives,

 pilgrim-knight who reprimands Parzival for riding proud, armed and finely-dressed on Good

-starting point of the whole drama and therefore from the outset would have been recorded in detail, it probably appeared already in the Zürich draft in words which
+the starting point of the whole drama and therefore from the outset would have been recorded in detail, it probably appeared already in the Zürich draft in words

-see Him on the Cross, it gazes up at man redeemed: who, through God's loving sacrifice, has a feeling of holiness and purity;
+to see Him on the Cross, it gazes up at man redeemed: who, through God's loving sacrifice, has a feeling of holiness and

-the meadow flowers notice that man does not trample them today, but, as God took pity on mankind, spares
+purity; the meadow flowers notice that man does not trample them today, but, as God took pity on

 he Grail, which already appears in Lohengrin as a

-was interpreted by Wagner in accordance with the French romances, whose contents had been communicated by Simrock and San Marte, as the chalice of the Last Supper,
+power, was interpreted by Wagner in accordance with the French romances, whose contents had been communicated by Simrock and San Marte, as the chalice of the

 clarity and descriptiveness.
 By concentrating on that which he found to be significant and important, and by leaving out the wonderful extravagances of Wolfram's imagination, Wagner achieved a poetic form that was concise and strong.